Table of Contents:

 HOFFMAN: Pick your un-favorite movie.

 RIES: But for startups in particular, if you don’t know who your customer is, you literally don’t know what the word “quality” means.
-So you can’t make something higher quality by yourself.
+So you can’t make something of higher quality by yourself.
 It’s impossible, because you’re wrong about what quality means, therefore you need to get this information.

 So the second approach instead of locking yourself in a cave is to say, “I’m going to achieve perfection through iteration.
-You can make things perfect, but in order to be perfect, you have to pass through imperfect.”
+You can make things perfect, but in order to be perfect, you have to pass through imperfection.”
 This is something that artists have known for all of time.

 HOFFMAN: This lesson taught Eric the value of something we already talk about a lot on this show: The “Minimum Viable Product.”
 As in: the most bare-bones, least-polished version of your product that can be used to test a hypothesis.